turbot/guardrails-docs/docs/reference/graphql/mutation/putSmartFolderAttachments.md

-Put the smart folder ids for the given resource.
+Put the policy pack ids for the given resource.